k-tamuraphys/fermion/README.md

 # fermion
-For generate Hamiltonian with fermion operator
+For generation Hamiltonian with fermion operator